How do you upload your files to a web server?

-This article shows how to publish your site online with FTP tools.
+This article shows you how to publish your site online using file transfer tools.

-Of course there are lots of other options.
-See Publishing tools: FTP clients for more information.
+Note: Of course there are lots of other options.
+See Publishing tools for more information.

 For this example, we'll suppose that our hosting provider (the service that will host our HTTP web server) is a fictitious company "Example Hosting Provider" whose URLs look like this: